larry-cdn77/clickhouse-utils/README.md

 sql-diff clickhouse.local tables/*.sql
 ```

-### Limitations
+Inspired by ClickHouse PlantUML

+Limitations:

 Almost any ClickHouse feature you can imagine is unsupported, you have been
-warned

-With that said, the little there is has proven useful
+warned.
+With that said, the little there is has proven useful.

-### References

-Inspired by ClickHouse PlantUML